fight233/DThouse_cxd/documentation20/en/02.getting-started/docs.md

 It takes about 10 minutes to execute this command.
 Once finished, 1 billion rows of records will be inserted.

-In the TDengine client, enter sql query commands and then experience our lightning query speed.
+In the DThouse client, enter sql query commands and then experience our lightning query speed.

 - query total rows of records：